Glitch752/TaleLanguage/README.md

 - [ ] Implement a compiler

 # The language
 The language, Tale, is not very well-defined yet -- I'm mostly experimenting with different ideas.
-However, here are the characteristics I'm aiming for:
+However, here are the characteristics I'm currently implementing:
 - [X] Dynamic typing (for now)
 - [X] First-class functions
 - [X] C-derived syntax